-Trainees will have a dedicated University learning mentor throughout their programme who will be a member of the Secondary Education teaching team and a subject tutor.
-Each assessed block will be supported by a named School Mentor in school and each partnership will have a nominated ITT co-ordinator.
-For SCITT and School Direct distance this could be a host learning mentor.
-A Link Tutor will visit trainees at all Stages, providing a source of support to trainees and school partners, a quality assurance role and a moderation role in relation to assessment against the Teachers' Standards.
+&lt;sup>2 Mentor - a school member of staff who manages and supports training school partners, a quality assurance role and a moderation role in relation to assessment against the Teachers' Standards.
 The University's Virtual Learning Environment (VLE) will be utilised to provide online support from peers, tutors, lead mentors and programme leaders throughout the programme.
 Trainees are able to request support from the mentors, subject tutors, link tutors, University tutors and the relevant programme leader at any time throughout the programme.
 They also have access to the Director and Deputy Director (PG) of the Institute for Children and Education.